 What is a home care visit?

-Home visits are an increasingly popular choice for elderly care – helping older people to live and independent life and stay in the comfort of their own homes.
+Across the care industry, home visits are an increasingly popular choice for elderly care – helping older people to live and independent life and stay in the comfort of their own homes.

 Sometimes you may need in-home support from a healthcare professional.
 Registered nurses can also do home visits to help with things like changing wound dressings, administering medication, and changing catheters.